Fluffernuttersandwich/Borscht/InstallationGuide.md

 Before updating:

-1. Read the Borscht changelog.
+1. Read the Borscht changelog in the Discord's #borscht-updates channel or NexusMods Collection page.
 2. Pay attention to warnings about save compatibility.
+Updating the list often requires a New Save!
 3. Close MO2 and S.T.A.L.K.E.R.
 2.
 4. Open Wabbajack.
 5. Install the new Borscht release using the **same Borscht